(Title Image: Independent)

 Wales on the other hand has had more of the same year after year after year and, like England, turned to UKIP instead of “our SNP”, Plaid Cymru.

-“Take Back Control” – which will probably go down as one of the most effective political slogans in history – is exactly the sort of thing you tell people who feel powerless to get them to vote for your position.
-The problem is, who have they given “control” too?
+“Take Back Control” – which will probably go down as one of the most effective political slogans in history – is exactly the sort of thing you tell people who feel powerless in order to get them to vote for your position.
+The problem is, who have they given “control” to?

 The Referendum “Campaign” in Wales